CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ***Outdated because I folded this into MinecraftForgeProcessedProvider***

+***Above outdated line is outdated because I folded MinecraftForgeProcessedProvider's jobs into more appropriate tasks***

 well in voldeloom there are only two. and there's *always* two, so it always ends up printing "using project based jar storage"

 * `CursedLibDeleterProcessor` - strips `argo.` and `org.` classes out of the jar